Code-Institute-Submissions/Villa-Designs/README.md

 ## Bugs

 - On smaller devices, the Facebook feed overlaps the page
+- The submit button on the besoke form is not active

 ## Future Development

-A shopping cart feature is an area to develop in the future currently products are made to order.
+- A shopping cart feature is an area to develop in the future currently products are made to order.
+- Further training on PHP and Java Script required in order to activate the form submit action.

 ## Deployment